RodBunag/WD-Seatwork-3/readme.md

 Deploy your website and ensure it is accessible online.
 5. README Update
 Update the README file to reflect the project details, usage instructions, and any references.
+### Submission Criteria
+1. Headers and Footers:

+Add 5 different static header styles.
+Add 5 different static footer styles.
+Add 5 different animated header styles.
+Add 5 different animated footer styles.
+Ensure the designs are unique and distinct from each other.
+Landing Page:

+2. Create a landing page with:
+A title ("Header and Footer").
+A subtitle ("Seatwork 3").
+A description (your own explanation of the project).
+Two buttons for navigation.
+Navigation:

+3. Ensure each button on the landing page can navigate to the header-gallery page and the footer-gallery page.
+Provide a way to return to the landing page from these gallery pages.
 ### Technology
 <!-- TODO: List of Technology Used -->
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)